 Though the police initially thought the reports were a hoax, they, too, saw the mysterious lights, as they investigated the situation.
 Project Blue Book was assigned to investigate the case.
 Their findings?
 It was an electrical storm and ball lightning that caused the lights and the mechanical malfunctions—despite the fact that there were no reported thunderstorms in the area that night.

 5. Tehran, 1976

 First, the bright light seen by civilians (and possibly the pilots) might have been Jupiter, which was visible in the sky that night.
-Second, as author Brian Dunning notes in a podcast, the second F-4 jet had a long history of electrical problems, meaning that the instrumentation might have failed regardless of a UFO situation.
+Second, as author Brian Dunning notes in his podcast "Skeptiod," the second F-4 jet had a long history of electrical problems, meaning the instrumentation might have failed regardless of possible UFO interference.
 It also could explain the radar lock—it might simply have been a malfunction.
 The first F-4, reports Dunning, was never turned in for maintenance following the incident, so there’s no official indication that its instrumentation failed.
 And finally, as for the “alien missiles,” there was a meteor shower that night, which could easily account for the sightings.